 The change of mind (repentance) is not precisely the same as the active turning from sin and visible performance of good deeds, but one leads to the other.
 In this way, repentance is related to turning from sin.
 When people speak of repentance as a turning from sin (rather than a change of mind), they are using a figure of speech called metonymy.
 In metonymy, the name of a concept is replaced with a word suggested by the original.

 Metonymy is quite common in everyday language.
-For example, there is a television program called Suits that is about lawyers.
-But instead of naming the program Lawyers, the producers used metonymy to name the program after the suits that identify the working lawyer.
-News reports that begin, “The White House issued a statement today,” are also using metonymy, as the name for the building where the President lives is substituted for the name of the President himself.
+For example, news reports that begin, “The White House issued a statement today,” are using metonymy, as the name for the building where the President lives is substituted for the name of the President himself.

 In the Bible we can see other examples of metonymy.
 In Mark 9:17 the father states that his son has “a mute spirit” (NKJV).
 The evil spirit itself is not mute.
 The evil spirit causes the boy to be mute.
 The spirit is named after the effect it produces: a mute child.
 The metonymy here replaces the cause with the effect.
 Similarly, using the word repentance to mean “a turning from sin” replaces the cause with the effect.
 The cause is repentance, a change of mind; the effect is a turning away from sin.
 A word is replaced by a related concept.
 That’s metonymy.